emilyfuhrman/datavis_design/2018_Fall/Studios/02_Exploring_Filtering_and_Joining_Data_in_Tableau.md

-## Studio 02 - Joining, Filtering, and Exploring Data in Tableau
+## Studio 02 - Exploring, Filtering, and Joining Data in Tableau

 This studio will explore the process of exploring and manipulating data in Tableau.